immcantation/immcantation/docs/docker/intro.rst

-We have provided a complete installation of the Immcantation framework, its dependencies, accessory scripts, and IgBLAST in a `Docker <http://www.docker.com>`__.
+We have provided a complete installation of the Immcantation framework, its dependencies, accessory scripts, and IgBLAST in a `Docker image <http://www.docker.com>`__.
 The image also includes both the IgBLAST and IMGT reference germline sets, as well as several template pipeline scripts.
-The image is available on docker hub at:
+The image is available on Docker Hub at:

 `immcantation/suite <https://hub.docker.com/r/immcantation/suite/>`__